The Demon (1963 film)

-Il demonio (English: "The demon") is a 1963 Italian drama-horror film directed by Brunello Rondi.
+The Demon (Il demonio) is a 1963 Italian drama-horror film co-written and directed by Brunello Rondi.
 The film premiered at the 24th Venice International Film Festival.

 Plot

-Purificata "Purif" is a lonely, uninhibited young peasant living in a small village of Lucania, where she is treated as a pariah by the locals.
+Purificazione, commonly known as "Purif", is a lonely, uninhibited young woman and folk magic practitioner living in a small village of Lucania, where she is treated as a pariah by the locals.
 Purif has an unhealthy obsession with Antonio, an engaged man, and makes desperate, inappropriate attempts to court him.
 Though attracted to Purif, Antonio denies her.
-On one occasion, Purif tricks Antonio into drinking wine laced with her blood, and then claims he is cursed to die.
-Purif continues to stalk Antonio, and watches his wedding procession from a distance, but goes into a rage outside the cathedral.
+On one occasion, she tricks Antonio into drinking wine laced with her blood, and then claims he is cursed to die.
+She continues to stalk Antonio, and watches his wedding procession from a distance, but goes into a rage outside the cathedral.

-While Antonio and his wife prepare to consummate the marriage, Puri attempts to place another curse outside the house using a dead cat, but is chased away by villagers who are monitoring at Antonio's behest.
-Puri flees outside of the town, and is met by a sheep herder who binds her arms and legs before raping her.
+While Antonio and his wife prepare to consummate the marriage, Purif attempts to place another curse outside the house using a dead cat, but is chased away by villagers who are monitoring at Antonio's behest.
+She flees outside of the town, and is met by a sheep herder who binds her arms and legs before raping her.
 The following morning, while bathing in a creek, Purif is greeted by Salvatore, an adolescent boy who has apparently recovered from a long illness.
-Shortly after having this encounter, Purif learns that Salvatore is on his deathbed, and that a priest has read him his last rites.
+Shortly after having this encounter, she learns that Salvatore is on his deathbed, and that a priest has read him his last rites.

-Puri goes to Salvatore's home, where she finds the boy has just died, surrounded by family members.
+Purif goes to Salvatore's home, where she finds the boy has just died, surrounded by family members.
 They accuse her of being a witch, and she is taken away by Father Tommaso.
-Puri, claiming she has spoken to Satan and is cursed due to her practice of witchcraft, is subsequently placed in the care of Zio Giuseppe, a local charlatan whom Puri's family believes can cleanse her soul; however, Giuseppe merely exploits the situation, using it as an opportunity to sexually violate Puri.
-After leaving Giuseppe's, Puri encounters Antonio plowing a field.
+Purif, claiming she has spoken to Satan and is cursed due to her practice of witchcraft, is subsequently placed in the care of Zio Giuseppe, a local charlatan whom Purif's family believes can cleanse her soul; however, Giuseppe merely exploits the situation, using it as an opportunity to sexually violate Purif.
+After leaving Giuseppe's, she encounters Antonio plowing a field.
 She pleads with him, but he aggressively denies her, pushing her onto the ground and threatening her.